Thursday, April 23, 2026

 Our Anniversary Escape this year led us to Hot Springs in Arkansas.
 The biggest motivator seemed to be that every other attempt to visit the namesake placename has ended in some disruption or another.
 The most recent attempt north of Yellowstone in Montana found the place had closed for the season the weekend just prior to our arrival.
 This turned out very similar to other attempts too, though not a complete failure.

 It is an interesting little town to explore and soak in a little, quite literally and of course, figuratively.
-Three days seemed perfect for this visit, though a few more days might be in order if one were to have an interest in conquering things like the 21 km Sunset Trail.
+While three days felt like the perfect amount of time to get a good taste of the area, a longer stay would be needed, if one were to have an interest in conquering things like the 21 km Sunset Trail.

-The second half of the adventure turned north, passing through the Flatside Wilderness of the Ouachita National Forest.
+Leaving the city behind, the second half of the adventure turned north into the Flatside Wilderness of the Ouachita National Forest.
 The detour was mostly unplanned, beyond knowing of a waterfall there that just happened to be along the way.
 We found the cascade mostly dry, though an interesting space in the middle of nowhere to visit.
-The trek in and out of the location, crawling up and the rough roads offered their own adventure.
+The trek in and out of the location, crawling up and the rough roads offered their own adventure, proving once again that the journey is just as important as the destination.

-Back in Heber Springs offered time to enjoy friends and family and scoot up to Batesville for the annual dusting at Batesville Motor Speedway.
+Returning to our home away from home in Heber Springs offered time to enjoy friends and family and scoot up to Batesville Motor Speedway for the annual dusting at .
 It was a bit cooler than last year, and the wind was not quite as tuned into the direction it should have, but not awful.
+The drone of engines and a good coating of red clay just feels right on a cool spring night.

-Once on the trail, the sights are quite something to witness.
-Rising up and then meandering northerly above the river offers spectacular views of where water likely spills over the edge of the bluff high above, in several locations; that is, in damper conditions.
-Caves and other karst features litter the landscape the length of this situation.
+Once on the trail, the landscape changes as the trail climbs steadily to meander northerly above the river, enabling spectacular views of where water likely spills over the edge of the bluff high above, in several locations; that is, in damper conditions.
+The stretch defines Ozark geology, with hidden caves and weathered karst littering the length of the journey.

-After exploring about 4 of the 30 kilometers associated with this trail, I decided it was probably time to think about heading back since I had no clue how long it was really going to take and there were other plans for the evening hours.
-Emerging from the wilderness area, I found plenty of time and decided to take a quick vehicular jaunt over South Sylmore Creek.
+After exploring roughly 4 of the 30 kilometers associated with this trail, it was time to think about heading back since I had no clue how long it was really going to take and there were other plans for the evening hours.
+Emerging from the wilderness earlier than expected offered time for a quick jaunt over South Sylmore Creek and its swinging bridge.

-Conversation and a good meal closed things out nicely, so much so that we completely forgot to jump over to Sandy Beach to enjoy the sun set on another enjoyable journey into Arkansas.
+Conversation and a good meal brought things to a close for the day, so much so that we completely lost track of time.
+We realized too late that we missed the change to jump over to Sandy Beach to enjoy the sun set on another enjoyable journey into Arkansas.
+There is always another chance.

 The drive homeward did not really stand out all that much.
 Anticipated afternoon storms, coupled with a return to work looming on the morning horizon the next day encouraged arrival at an earlier than normal time.
-It had been another good journey, with multiple new additions to The Ozarks collection.
+It had been another good journey, leaving us with good memories, multiple new additions to The Ozarks collection, and a little red clay all around.

 Saturday, March 21, 2026